Vale (album)

-Vale is the fifth studio album by American rock band Black Veil Brides, released on January 12, 2018, through Lava Records/Universal Republic Records.
+Vale is the fifth studio album by American rock band Black Veil Brides, released on January 12, 2018, through Lava Records/Republic Records.
 It is a prequel to their previous concept album Wretched and Divine: The Story of the Wild Ones.
-It is their final album to feature bassist Ashley Purdy before his split with the band in November 2019 as well as their final album to be released through Republic Records.
+It is their final album to feature bassist Ashley Purdy before his split with the band in November 2019 as well as their final album to be released through Lava and Republic Records.